Issue 25, 2025

 Abstract

-Amorphous polyesters derived from rigid alicyclic monomers with high glass transition temperatures are of great interest as potential substitute for poly(carbonate)s.
+Amorphous polyesters derived from rigid alicyclic monomers with high glass transition temperatures are of great interest as potential substitutes for poly(carbonate)s.
 Therefore, 5-ethylidene-2-norbornene (ENB) and 5-vinyl-2-norbornene (VNB) were identified as interesting diol monomer precursors to enhance the thermal properties of polyesters.
-The regioselective synthesis of the corresponding diols from ENB and VNB were optimized and first scale up experiments gave promising results for a potential large scale production of these polyester monomers.
+The regioselective synthesis of the corresponding diols from ENB and VNB was optimized and the first scale-up experiments gave promising results for a potential large-scale production of these polyester monomers.
 Moreover, for proof of concept, an alternative procedure was established to synthesize exclusively branched diols.
-Polymerization experiments were conducted with dimethyl terephthalate (DMT) as model compound to compare the polyesters with commonly used poly(ethylene terephthalate)s.
-Therefore, a series of polyesters were produced containing branched or linear or a mixture of both regioisomers, and structure property relationships were investigated with GPC, TGA and DSC analysis.
+Polymerization experiments were conducted with dimethyl terephthalate (DMT) as a model compound to compare the polyesters with commonly used poly(ethylene terephthalate)s.
+Therefore, a series of polyesters containing branched or linear regioisomers or a mixture of both regioisomers were produced, and structure–property relationships were investigated using GPC, TGA and DSC analyses.
 The Tg values ranged from 75 to 103 °C, depending on the branched and linear moieties in the polyester microstructure and their molecular weights.
-Moreover, isosorbide (IS) was introduced as biobased comonomer, resulting in amorphous copolyesters with promising Tgs ranging from 81 to 97 °C.
+Moreover, isosorbide (IS) was introduced as a biobased comonomer, resulting in amorphous copolyesters with promising Tgs ranging from 81 to 97 °C.

 Supplementary files